 Topical cellulite treatment

-There is a very wide range of creams on the market that claim to reduce cellulite or the appearance of cellulite, but be careful when paying a lot of money for these, as most have a very limited, short term effect.
+There is a very wide range of creams on the market that claim to reduce cellulite or the appearance of cellulite, but be careful when paying a lot of money for these, as most have a very limited, short-term effect.
 However, areas of your skin affected by cellulite are often dry and damaged.
 Creams that contain anti-inflammatories and antioxidants may help stimulate blood flow, and other creams may help hydrate the area as long as they applied, but this doesn’t change the fact that you have cellulite.
 Creams can’t penetrate down to the dermis of the skin where cellulite damage originates, so they aren’t able to affect the cellulite itself.

-Injections and massage as cellulite treatment
+Injections and massage treatment

 Dermal fillers – these are injected into the skin and are used to make the skin appear firmer, fuller, and rejuvenated.
 Although they can’t actually get rid of cellulite or change the fact that it is there, dermal fillers can temporarily mask cellulite, giving the appearance of smoother skin.